dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 * method header should make sense in its naming
 * you don't need to say readFromDisk // reads from disk
 * please name variables and functions well - if you end up changing what a variable is - rename it!
+* don't store shit in a variable that doesn't describe it accurately.
 * i've seen code like `string kittenname; //actually string id of user object`